Entanglement entropy production in Quantum Neural Networks: Discussion

 \section{Discussion}

-The Haar distribution can be approximated efficiently using local random quantum circuits of sufficient depth~\cite{Harrow2018approximate, BrandaoLocalRandomQuantum2016}.
-Depending on the connectivity dimension $D$ of the qubits, defined as the number of other qubits that are connected to each qubit, order $\mathcal{O}(n^{1/D})$ random gates are sufficient to create approximate unitary $t-$designs, that is circuits that generate a distribution of unitaries which approximately matches moments of the Haar distribution up to order $t$.
-Numerical evaluations suggests that these results also hold for random parameterized quantum circuits of various form~\cite{McCleanBarren2018, CerezoBarrenLocalCost2021, Holmes2021connecting, SimPQCs2019}.
+Moments of the Haar distribution can be approximated efficiently using local random quantum circuits of sufficient depth.
+Depending on the connectivity dimension $D$ of the qubits, defined as the number of other qubits that are connected to each qubit, order $\mathcal{O}(\text{poly}(t)\cdot n^{1/D})$-depth random circuits are sufficient to create approximate unitary $t$-designs~\cite{BrandaoLocalRandomQuantum2016, Harrow2018approximate, HaferkampRandom, harrowRandomQuantumCircuits2009}, that is circuits that generate a distribution of unitaries which approximately matches moments of the Haar distribution up to order $t$~\cite{Dankert2des2009}.
+Numerical studies suggest that these results also hold for random parameterized quantum circuits of various forms~\cite{McCleanBarren2018, CerezoBarrenLocalCost2021, Holmes2021connecting, SimPQCs2019}.

-We extend these results by showing similar results also for random quantum neural networks featuring data re-uploading.
-In particular, as the number of layers approaches to the number of qubits $L \approx n$, QNNs display the same entanglement entropy properties of Haar-distributed random states, a fact which can be taken as a proxy for QNNs approximating unitary designs.
+We extend these results by showing similar results also for quantum neural networks featuring data re-uploading, both for random instances using random inputs and parameters, and also for real-world dataset when these are used as inputs in the feature map.
+In particular, for a linear connectivity, as the number of layers approaches to the number of qubits $L \approx n$, QNNs display the same entanglement entropy properties of Haar-distributed random states, a fact which can be taken as a proxy for QNNs approximating unitary designs.
+Such behaviour was also confirmed by studying the randomness of the circuits with other metrics, namely the expressibility and the convergence to the Mar\v{c}enko-Pastur distribution of the eigenvalues of the reduced states.
+In both cases, we find strong evidence of the QNN reproducing the same features of random quantum states as the number of layers approaches the system size using a linear connectivity.

-In addition to entanglement, another useful quantity to characterize parametrized quantum circuits is the expressibility, as defined by authors in~\cite{SimPQCs2019}.
-Such measure quantifies how well the QNN is able to explore the unitary space by comparing the distribution of fidelities of states generated by the QNNs with that of randomly Haar-distributed ones (see Appendix~\ref{app:expressibility} for a formal definition and explanation).

-Thus, in order to have a comprehensive understanding of the factors at play in the behaviour of QNNs, in Fig.~\ref{fig:expressibility} we show the expressibility measure for the QNNs analyzed in Fig.~\ref{fig:ent_scaling}.
-As one would expect, the expressibility increases as the number of layers is increased, up until a plateau is reached.